Campers choose their own activities from a daily schedule that can include

 During Free Time, you can hang out in your bunk, play air hockey or board games in the Texas Room, go fishing at the pond, play basketball in the barn…walk around with your friends, visit the camp store for a few essential items (stamps, pens, batteries, toiletries) … basically, you can do what you like.
 Your counselors will go over all of the areas that are “on-limits” during free time on the first day of camp.

-DINNER: Lasagna, chicken nuggets, wing dings, macaroni & cheese, spaghetti, and more, plus the daily Peanut Butter & Jelly Station and a great salad bar every single night!)
-After dinner we sing, hear announcements, find out our crews for the next day, and where Evening Activity will be.
+DINNER: Lasagna, chicken nuggets, wing dings, macaroni & cheese, spaghetti, and more, plus the daily Peanut Butter & Jelly Station and a great salad bar every single night!
+After dinner we hear announcements, find out our crews for the next day, and where Evening Activity will be.

-MAIL CALL: Head back to the Boys Side or Girls Side for mail call.
+MAIL CALL: Head back to the Blue Side or Gold Side for mail call.
 Letters are handed out, and campers who receive packages are sent down to the office/infirmary area to receive them.
 Remember – the best way to get plenty of letters is to write plenty of letters and postcards at the beginning of the session.

 EVENING ACTIVITY: A time when the whole camp gets together to do something really fun like tent skit night, prisoner’s base, a campfire, the dance, capture the flag, or pool party…followed by ice cream, cookies, or another small snack!
-We have Candy Store twice a session.
-During Candy Store, campers choose one candy from assorted options at snack time.
+We even have candy night twice in a two-week session!

-BED TIME: Some tents play an end-of-the-day game like “Rose & Thorn;” some counselors read to the bunk, sing, play guitar, or come up with unique bed time traditions.
+BED TIME: Some bunks play an end-of-the-day game like “Rose & Thorn;” some counselors read to the bunk, sing, play guitar, or come up with unique bed time traditions.